Tropical Weierstrass points and Weierstrass weights: Further examples and discussions

-We omit the definition of the rank functions on vertices leading to the slope structure $\fS$.
-The definition can be found in~\cite{AG22}.
-We define $M$ as the sub-semimodule of $\Rat(K)$ consisting of all the functions compatible with $\fS$.
-We thus get a space of dimension four of combinatorial limit linear series of rank two inside $\Rat(K)$.
+We define $M$ as the sub-semimodule of $\Rat(K)$ consisting of all the functions that take one of the prescribed slopes above at any point of $\Gamma$ along any unite tangent vector.
+We thus get a 4-parameter family of pairs $(M,D)$ of rank two, $M \subseteq \Rat(K)$, that verify $(\star)$.